jinal--shah/demo-coreos-vagrant-setup/README.md

 ## _What did you do?_

-Vagrantfile is modified to account for new features below
+Vagrantfile is modified so I can demo the following:

 ### ssh_keys